cyclic-software/docs/docs/concepts/transactions.md

     - source ip
     - user agent
   - App initialization output
-  - App logging output to console or from any loggers:
+  - App logging output to the console or from any loggers:
     - log payload
-    - type of io `stdout`,`stderr`
+    - type of io `stdout`, `stderr`
   - Exceptions and runtime errors
   - The response from your application:
     - http status code